Hergelink/frontender/README.md

 # Frontender

-A website for new frontend developers to practice real-world websites by providing them multiple examples with different difficulty levels.
+A website for new frontend developers to practice real-world websites by providing them multiple example websites with different difficulty levels.

 The Frontender idea came from another site called: